Skip to content

 Setting boundaries allows you to stay present without overextending yourself.

-4. Practice Defusion From Old Thoughts
+4. Practice Defusion from Old Thoughts

 ACT uses a tool called defusion, learning to observe your thoughts without automatically obeying them.

-“I’m noticing the thought that I have to make everyone happy.”
+“I am noticing the thought that I have to make everyone happy.”

 5. Allow Imperfection

-It’s okay if someone gets upset.
-It’s okay if things feel awkward.
+It's okay if someone gets upset.
+It's okay if things feel awkward.
+The goal is to be present, not perfect.

 If You Slip Back Into Old Patterns, That's Okay

-You can always start again in the next moment.
+You always can start again in the next moment.

 How Therapy Can Help